hyperfiddle/electric-starter-app/README.md

 ...
 ```

-We choose not to throw an exception here because it is almost always unintentional when this happens. **Do not disable this warning, it will save you one day!** [Now that our exception handling is more mature, perhaps we should revisit this decision in the future.]

-If you want to target this exact message, use this:
+We decided not to throw an exception here because it is almost always unintentional when this happens. **Do not disable this warning, it will save you one day!** If you want to target this exact message, use this:
 `<logger name="hyperfiddle.electric.impl.io" level="DEBUG" additivity="false"><appender-ref ref="STDOUT" /></logger>`

+[Note: Perhaps we should revisit this decision in the future now that our exception handling is more mature.]

 # Deployment